tjv4947/GettingAndCleaningDataClassProject/README.md

 >>   directory has been set to main location of the files

 >>   The code is divided into sections:

-*to read data from disk,
+* Read data from disk and name columns,

-* Manipulate the data,
+* Manipulate the data to remove unused columns and ,

-* Merge data from the two sets together
+* Merge data from the two sets together,

-* Process the data to determine mean valus of columns and aggregate the data
+* Process to determine mean values of columns and aggregate the data

-* Write it out to a file.
+* Write tidy dataset out to a file.